Skip to main content

 • Anastrozole ∞ This oral medication is an aromatase inhibitor, used judiciously to manage the conversion of testosterone to estrogen.
 While some estrogen is crucial for bone health, excessive levels can lead to side effects.
 The goal is to achieve an optimal balance.

-In women, testosterone contributes directly to via the androgen receptor and also serves as a precursor to estrogen, which is critical for preventing the rapid bone loss that occurs after menopause.
+In women, testosterone contributes directly to bone health via the androgen receptor and also serves as a precursor to estrogen, which is critical for preventing the rapid bone loss that occurs after menopause.
 The addition of progesterone is also standard in many female protocols, depending on menopausal status, to support overall hormonal equilibrium.

 Clinical interventions like TRT are calibrated to restore the specific hormonal signals that govern the bone remodeling cycle.